CobbleSword/NachoSpigot/README.md

+### This project is no longer maintained!
-# This project currently doesn't have any maintainers!
-There are many unfixed issues with nobody working on them.
+There are many unfixed issues with nobody working on them due to a lack of maintainers.
 It is recommended that you look for another 1.8 fork or use newer versions with backwards-compatibility plugins.

 ## NachoSpigot [![GitHub Workflow Status](https://github.com/CobbleSword/NachoSpigot/actions/workflows/build-nachospigot.yml/badge.svg)](https://nightly.link/CobbleSword/NachoSpigot/workflows/build-nachospigot/master/NachoSpigot-server.zip)